sissun/Asymmetry_detection/Readme.txt

 This software is developed using Microsoft visual studio 2015.
-The input include: the 3D model file(.sca), the sampling point file （-sampling.txt） and the WKS value file （-wks.txt）
+The input include: the 3D model file(.sca), the sampling point file （-sampling.txt） and the wave kernel signature file （-wks.txt）

 1. Format of 3D meshes
 the number of vertices (n)